-In the interests of space, we have not presented the above patterns for 2004-5, but they are similar.
-This essentially implies that ranking of deprivation among caste and class/occupational groups has not changed during the period 2004-5 to 2009-10.
+In the interests of space, we have not presented the above patterns for 2004-5, but they are roughly similar, implying that ranking of deprivation among caste and class/occupational groups has not changed during the period 2004-5 to 2009-10.
 Having laid down these basic patterns, we will now investigate changes in deprivation between 2004-5 and 2009-10 below.